levon-brokenponyclub/popsicle/README.md

 A complete iPad app that uses real-time hand tracking to overlay virtual nail designs on your actual nails using the device camera.

+## What to Expect When Running

+- Live camera feed with Apple Vision hand tracking (21 landmarks/hand) driving color-only nail overlays; no custom art is loaded.
+- Overlays follow each fingertip; smoothing reduces jitter and nail sizes are clamped so they don’t shrink too small.
+- Front/back camera supported; orientation is handled automatically for hand tracking.
+- Simulator shows UI only (no camera/hand tracking).
+Use a real device for AR/vision.
+- Permissions: first launch prompts for Camera and Photos; allow both for full functionality.

 ## Features

 - ✅ Real-time hand tracking using Apple Vision (21 landmarks per hand)